YDA93/devkit/README.md

 - `gcloud-compute-engine-global-forwarding-rule-create` — 🚦 Create global forwarding rules for HTTP/HTTPS
 - `gcloud-compute-engine-global-forwarding-rule-delete` — 🗑️ Delete forwarding rules

-#### 🔐 Google Secret Manager

-Automate the management of environment secrets for your projects using Google Secret Manager.

-- `gcloud-secret-manager-env-create` — 🔐 Create new secret from .env file
-- `gcloud-secret-manager-env-update` — 🔄 Update secret with new version and disable old versions
-- `gcloud-secret-manager-env-delete` — 🗑️ Delete secret from Secret Manager
-- `gcloud-secret-manager-env-download` — 📥 Download secret to local .env file

-#### 💾 Google Cloud Storage Management

-Full control over your static, media, and artifact storage buckets — create, configure access, sync, and clean up effortlessly.

-##### 📂 Bucket Management

-- `gcloud-storage-buckets-create` — 🗃️ Create static, media, and artifacts buckets with access control and CORS
-- `gcloud-storage-buckets-delete` — 🗑️ Delete all storage buckets and their contents

-#### 📤 Static Files & Access Control

-- `gcloud-storage-buckets-sync-static` — 📤 Upload and sync local static files to the bucket
-- `gcloud-storage-buckets-set-public-read` — 🌐 Set public read access on static and media buckets
-- `gcloud-storage-buckets-set-cross-origin` — 🔄 Apply CORS policy to buckets

 > DevKit is your all-in-one, scriptable Swiss Army knife for macOS development environments.
 Automate everything — and focus on building.